-I believe there are two reasons, although I can’t prove either of them.
+I believe there are two reasons.

 Most people get pissed off if they expect $1 Bn and get nothing at all.

 Imagine the same scenario played out thousands of times over as fossil-fuel power plant, refineries, transportation infrastructure, mining equipment and upstream oil&gas installations all get shut down.
 In 2018, the UN Climate Science Panel said that CO2 emissions would have to fall by 50% by 2030 to give the world a “reasonable chance” of avoiding the worst consequences of climate change.
 What would such a vast writing-off of assets do to the global banking system?
 And you must remember that not only is this existing equipment getting shut down, the banks are having to issue new finance to pay for the solar, nuclear, hydro, wind and associated infrastructure that must be installed to replace the old stuff.
-Or, are we supposed to do without?
-If so, that’s a whole new kind of world.

 Fact: in 2017, 87% of world primary energy came from fossil fuels.
 Just 2.1% came from renewable energy (BP Statistical Review of World Energy data).

 Fact: Projections by the US Energy Information Administration (EIA) anticipate that renewables will not make significant impact on global energy supply, because the world’s growing demand for energy will vastly outstrip new supply from renewables.
 Of course, projections can be wrong, and frequently are (refer to International Energy Outlook 2019 with projections to 2050 on the EIA website).
-However, the tiny contribution achieved by renewables to date, and the daunting implications of retiring valuable assets, persuades me renewables cannot “save us from climate change” by replacing fossil fuels.
+However, the tiny contribution achieved by renewables to date, and the daunting implications of retiring valuable assets, persuades me renewables cannot ‘save us from climate change’ by replacing fossil fuels.

 In my view, Reason 2 is actually the most potent in explaining government apathy towards climate change.
 I suspect few in the political class even begin to understand why they are constrained within a particular social contract.
 It is the social contract by which all countries have attained affluence (no exceptions).
 It is the formula of affluence reduced to its elements.
 Yet it is so little appreciated that few enjoying the comfortable, secure living standards of rich nations understand they are inside a bubble of delusion.
 Why would they want to understand that?

 Of course, the people know they are being exploited.
-They see the mansions in the home counties, they know what top public schools cost, they see the Rolls-Royces and hear about the absurd salaries earned by those of only respectable ability… They know all about these things, but they put up with them provided they have compensations: a nice little suburban house with a garden, a car to permit the illusion of power and freedom, and foreign holidays in places that once only Somerset Maugham and Ian Fleming could go.
+They see the mansions in the home counties, they know what top public schools cost, they see the Rolls-Royces and hear about the absurd salaries earned by those of only respectable ability… They know all about these things, but they put up with them provided they have compensations: a nice little suburban house with a garden, a car to support the illusion of power and freedom, and foreign holidays in places that once only Somerset Maugham and Ian Fleming could go.
 These palliatives salve a nondescript reality.
 Almost.

 The social contract is almost never explicity stated.
 Mrs Thatcher was rare in being quite unabashed in her advice to Augusto Pinochet (who was baffled by the docility of the UK population under the yoke of the City).
 Let every couple have a decent home, let each home have a car, and you shall have a docile population.
 And so this has proved (well, most of the time).

 The public reaction to the slaughter of the 1960s was repulsive; children lost their freedom.
 In a very few countries, notably the Netherlands, restrictions on car use were applied to protect children.
 But this was the exception.
 In the UK, freedom for children was largely a thing of the past by 1990.
 The (comparatively) low contemporary figure of 1,800 annual motor traffic deaths in the UK is in part due to this confinement of children.
-There have also been large declines in “vulnerable road users” (cyclists and pedestrians).
+There have also been large declines in walking and cycling.
 This combination of government inaction and public indifference can only be explained by a tacit, degenerate social contract by which drivers are entitled to endanger, maim and kill in the course of enjoying their infantile delusion of power and freedom.
 In effect, affluent society is merely a bubble in which childish adults play with dangerous toys.
 When someone gets hurt, everyone looks the other way.